-In spite of the complaints about high prices during school holidays, there is clearly no shortage of customers willing to fork out for the Center Parcs experience when just three nights in a two-bedroom lodge can cost £900 in August, even before food, drink and any of the extra activities are taken into account.
+In spite of the complaints about high prices during school holidays, there is clearly no shortage of customers willing to fork out for the Center Parcs experience when just four nights in a three-bedroom lodge can cost more than £1,500 in August, even before food, drink and any of the extra activities are taken into account.

 For those like me, who have never been to a Center Parcs before, the set-up is slightly surreal.
-Beyond a small, ordinary road junction four miles off junction 13 of the M1 is an entirely self-contained universe, a little bubble of unreality – aka Center Parcs Woburn Forest – completely disconnected from the world outside.
+For example, beyond a small, ordinary road junction four miles off junction 13 of the M1 is an entirely self-contained universe, a little bubble of unreality – aka Center Parcs Woburn Forest – completely disconnected from the world outside.

-As in all Center Parcs sites, you arrive on a Friday or a Monday, find your new home for the next three or four nights, do not leave the site for those four or five days, and then at the end of the trip you find your car and drive back to the M1 and reality.
+As in all Center Parcs sites, you arrive on a Friday or a Monday, find your new home for the next three, four or seven nights, do not leave the site at all during stay, and then at the end of the trip you find your car and drive back to the M1 and reality.

-While the Woburn Forest parc in based in the Bedfordshire countryside, you could actually be anywhere in the country: you go to Center Parcs not to discover somewhere new, but to spend concentrated, quality time with your family, doing as many activities as you feel like, from swimming and cycling to zip-wires, kayaking, table-tennis and rock-climbing as well as indoor activities including bowling, pool and table tennis.
+While the Woburn Forest parc in based in the Bedfordshire countryside, you could actually be anywhere in the country: you go to Center Parcs not to discover somewhere new, but to spend concentrated, quality time with your family, doing as many activities as you feel like (or can afford), from swimming and cycling to zip-wires, kayaking, table-tennis and rock-climbing as well as indoor activities including bowling, pool and table tennis.

 There are more than a hundred activities available in each parc, and organised families will have worked out a schedule well in advance so as to maximise the amount of things they can tick off before it’s time to go home again.
 But it’s not just about families – I know many groups of friends who go there just for a luxury spa session in Center Parcs surprisingly impressive Aqua Dana spa.